 years], except as a result of accidental damage, contractor will bear the

 Get a fixed-price contract.
-Specify by picture or words exactly what roof
+Specify using pictures or in words exactly

-areas are to be covered.
-Specify other details such as whether old shingles
+what roof areas are to be covered.
+Specify other details, such as whether

-are to be removed, whether flashings are to be replaced, who is responsible
+old shingles are to be removed, whether flashings are to be replaced, who

-for cleaning up and hauling away debris, and exactly what types and weights
+is responsible for cleaning up and hauling away debris, and exactly what

 Arrange to pay for the work as late in the process as possible.
 About half